kanlkan/FollowMeTank/README.md

-# ControlTank
+# FollowMeTank
-Application for controlling tank on Nvidia Jetson Nano
+Application for tank with Nvidia Jetson Nano which follow me.